deis/controller/README.md

 helm install deis-dev
 ```

-Note that to work off the latest stable release, change the `helm install deis/deis-dev` command to `helm install deis/deis`.

 ## Testing Your Code

 When you've built your new feature or fixed a bug, make sure you've added appropriate unit tests and run `make test` to ensure your code works properly.